COMIC BOOK MOVIE SOUNDTRACKS: HOW WE WENT FROM EPIC TO AWESOME

 God, the Avengers theme is one of the best I've heard in years.
 I mean you just KNOW that song when you hear it.
 And that's the way it probably would have been for years until James Gunn walked through Marvel's doors.

 He wasn't the first with this idea.
-Jon Favreau had touched on it using AC/DC and Black Sabbath briefly in IRON MAN and Zack Snyder kind of got the idea when he made THE WATCHMEN...although I feel people forget about his use of Jimi Hendrix and Nina Simone by getting My Chemical Romance to cover Desolation Row.
+Jon Favreau had touched on it using AC/DC and Black Sabbath briefly in IRON MAN and Zack Snyder kind of got the idea when he made THE WATCHMEN...although I feel people forget about his use of Jimi Hendrix and Nina Simone and focus on My Chemical Romance covering Desolation Row.

 Now his influence can be seen making its way through the comic book movie world.
 DC tried it with Suicide Squad, which at times worked and at other times seemed like someone had left the music department my 'DAD ROCKS' compilation album I was going to give the old man for father's day.
 It looks like they are going to be trying it with JUSTICE LEAGUE if the trailer is anything to go by. actually it's almost now becoming a staple part of the trailers: